vaibhavb1996/MiniProject1/README.md

 2. make_video: The images obtained in the tweetscanner function are stored locally and stiched into a video using the ffmpeg command on the command line.
 3. analysis: The output video is then fed to the Google Cloud Intelligence API to provide with the various labels that can be identified and the same are displayed to the user.

 The above functions are all combined by the help of the main_program.py python script.
+To run the program, follow the steps as mentioned below:-

+Open terminal
+Change into the directory with the program
+In terminal, run the command python main_program.py Follow the on-screen instructions to navigate thorugh the program, and Enjoy!